Troubleshoot single sign-on implementation in Office 365

 https://sts.contoso.com/federationmetadata/2007-06/federationmetadata.xml

-2. Check the status bar at the bottom of the window to make sure that the security zone that is indicated for this URL is Local intranet.
+2. Check the status bar at the bottom of the window to make sure that the security zone that's indicated for this URL is Local intranet.

 Step 6: Final validation

 On a configured client computer, test the expected SSO authentication experience.
-To do this, authenticate by using an SSO-enabled user.
-You may want to test authentication of an SSO-enabled user in the following scenarios:
+To do this, authenticate by using a federated user account.
+You may want to test authentication of a federated user in the following scenarios:

 • In the on-premises network and authenticated to the on-premises Active Directory